COMHIS/python-basics/2_basic_concepts/part2.md

 **input:** Firstname Lastname

-**output:*** firstname.lastname@helsinki.fi
+**output:** firstname.lastname@helsinki.fi

-Programs may be written to complete simple intermediary tasks in a longer workflow, such as:
+Programs may be written to complete simple intermediary tasks in a longer work flow, such as:

 **input:** Excel sheet